 |3 to 12 months||$45,000 per year||up to $5,000 per year|

 *If you have taken a “leave of absence” from research and wish to apply under the postdoctoral fellowship application instead of senior fellowship application which makes you 7 or more years out from receiving your Ph.D., please provide a justification in the additional information section at the end of the application.

 **Postdoctoral applicants in Science may apply for up to 24 months.

 Stipends are prorated for periods of less than twelve months.
 In addition to the stipend, allowances to assist with the fellow’s research related expenses and for temporary relocation to the Smithsonian are possible.
-In most cases a maximum research allowance of $5,000 per year is available.
+You can apply for up to $5,000 in research allowance per year.
 Research allowances are not offered for graduate student fellowships.
 The amount awarded will be determined based upon the budget and justification presented by the applicant.
 The budget for the research allowance should not include costs for relocation to the Smithsonian, which is awarded separately.
 The Office of Academic Appointments and Internships cannot provide funds for the travel or living expenses of dependents.

 Smithsonian fellowship stipends are not salary or compensation.
 They are meant to support study and research during the tenure of the appointment.

 All funds provided under Smithsonian fellowships, including stipends and research and travel allowances, are subject to tax.
 Fellows awarded stipends receive a financial summary at the end of each calendar year and are responsible for meeting their own state and federal tax obligations.

 Applicants are evaluated on the scholarly merit of their proposals; their ability to carry out the proposed research and study; the likelihood that the research can be completed during the requested appointment period; extent to which the Smithsonian, through its research staff members or resources, can contribute to the proposed research project; and the inclusion of diverse perspectives.